-Most people associate the Galapagos Islands with amazing birds & animals, but the good news for visitors is that Galapagos is so much more than just a wildlife destination – volcanoes, lunar landscapes & geology also play a bit part in the tour experience!
+Most people associate the Galapagos Islands with amazing birds & animals, but the good news for visitors is the islands are so much more than just a wildlife destination – Galapagos volcanoes, lunar landscapes & geology also play a bit part in the visitor experience!

 Volcanoes in the Galapagos Islands shaped the landscape and created the archipelago.
 Out of 21 Galapagos volcanoes, 13 are still active, making the islands one of the most active hotspots on the planet.

-The Galapagos Islands were formed by eruptions of underwater volcanoes over millions of years until they broke the sea’s surface to form the islands we see today.
+The Galapagos Islands were formed by eruptions of underwater volcanoes over millions of years, until they broke the sea’s surface to form the islands we see today.
 The Galapagos Hotspot sits 3000 ft. under the water in the western part of the archipelago, close to the youngest islands of Isabela and Fernandina.
-Cracks in the ocean floor allowed molten lava from the earth’s core to escape.
-As the earth’s plates shifted, the older island moved away from the hotspot and their volcanoes became extinct, while new islands continue forming.
+Cracks in the ocean floor allow molten lava from the earth’s core to escape at the hotpost.
+As the earth’s plates shift, the older islands move away from the hotspot to the east, and their volcanoes became extinct, while new islands continue forming.

 The oldest of the islands are South Plaza (4.2 million years) and Espanola(3.2 million years.)
 The youngest island is Isabela, which is roughly 0.7 million years old.

-There are two kinds of volcanoes in the Galapagos Islands.
-The western islands tend to have large volcanoes with deep calderas, while the majority of those found in the east are smaller shield volcanoes.
+There are two different kinds of Galapagos volcanoes: The western islands tend to have large volcanoes with deep calderas, while the majority of those found in the east are smaller shield volcanoes.
 Shield volcanoes have gentle slopes and their lava has a low viscosity making it flow easier and covering a lot of ground.

-There are two kinds of lava flows in the islands, a’a, and pahoehoe.
-A’a is sharp and brittle while pahoehoe is smooth and ropy in texture.
+Two types of lava flow can be found in the islands, A’a, and Pahoehoe.
+A’a is sharp and brittle, while Pahoehoe is smooth and ropy in texture.
 On any Galapagos tour, you will be able to see clear examples of both types.

 The Sierra Negra shield volcano and Volcan Chico parasite volcano on Isabela Island are a popular hike for those who want an active adventure.
 The trek takes you to the rim of the giant Sierra Negra caldera, where you can peer inside the crater to see evidence of old lava flows.
 Continuing to Volcan Chico where different shades of lava lend an otherworldly outlook on the island.